 'Supernatural' Recap: A Knight's Trial

 It doesn't take a Stanford-educated genius like Sam to figure out that I’m not an unbiased "Supernatural" blogger.
-I love the show, the actors, the characters, the cast, and even the crew.
-I happily devour everything I can find about it, and put some of my own musings out into the void.
+I happily devour everything I can find about it, and put my own musings out into the void.
 In spite of all that, I still wasn't prepared for the whack-a-doo brilliance of "The Great Escapist," thanks to write Ben Edlund (who deserves an Emmy-nod for penning this stellar episode).
-Position yourself near your fainting couch—because the all of the feels make you swoon like Scarlet O’Hara—and let's dive in, shall we?
+Position yourself near your fainting couch—because the all of the feels make you swoon like Scarlett O’Hara—and let's dive in, shall we?

 Last week, Dean was the reined-in big brother who humored a weakening Sam as he insisted he was fine.
 This week, the gloves are off.
 Dean makes Papa Winchester's "Cure All Kitchen Sink Stew,” offering to feed him and swaddling him in blankets.
 His concern manifests itself into mother-henning to the tenth degree because Sam’s got a raging fever, hasn’t eaten in three days, and can barely stand.
 “You gotta let me take care of you, man.
 You gotta let me help you get your strength back," Dean urges.
 If this doesn’t prove that the writers read fan fiction, nothing will.

 Sam, who is varying degrees of bleach white and frighteningly jaundice, is defiant, determined and occasionally delirious.
 “Those first two trails, they’re not just things I did, they’re doing something to me.
-They’re changing me, Dean," he explains.
+They’re changing me, Dean."

 Their broment is of course truncated by an email from an otherwise AWOL Kevin Tran (Osric Chau).
 It’s a video that our clever prophet had rigged to auto-send if he was too busy being tortured or dead to reset.
 Kevin has been an emotional grenade all season, and this video is the messy explosion of regret, remorse and his perceived failure.
 It's painfully hard to watch what Sam and Dean believe to be Kevin's last moments, which are equal parts raw and brave: "The one thing I know is that I’m not going to break this time.
 I’ve been uploading all my notes and translations.
 You’re gonna have to figure out the rest.”